tanweizhen/mwp-gen/README.md

 }
 ```

-Gemma is not asked whether the answer is correct, but only to interpret what the student wrote.
+The LLM is not asked whether the answer is correct, only to interpret what the student wrote.

 ---